Conzi84/braindumpproject2/content/blog/first-note.md

 ## What's Next

 - Document my AI implementation process at work, sharing learning all over the field
-- Share trading journal insights (it got my favorite hobby at 10 am New York time)
+- Share side projects, like the origin idea of why doing "brain dumps" and what it is about
-- Build tools that solve my own problems first
+- Build tools that solve my problems, always knowing, that a spoken word about these processes might help others solve their problems

 Let's see where this goes.